top of page

 In the ideal world we would all be raised by perfect parents, in perfect communities in circumstances that feel safe and fair.
 Well--- that didn't happen, right!?

-It is impossible to live your best possible life without adequate understanding of and skill in the four categories below.
-Parents should consider being deliberate about assuring their children get adequate guidance in each of the four categories.
-Struggling adults should review them and see if their intuitions suggest they need to find ways to plug gaps in knowledge or skills in one or more of the categories.
+It is impossible to live your best possible life without adequate understanding of and skill in the five categories listed on our landing page.
+Parents should consider being deliberate about assuring their children get adequate guidance in each of the five categories at appropriate times in their development.
+And, if you are an adult who is struggling to enjoy how your life is going, then you may want to review them and see if your intuitions suggest you need to find ways to plug gaps in knowledge or skills in one or more of the categories.

 A perfect childhood occurs for few people.
 For one thing, even an objectively perfect parent can't be a perfect parent.
 No parent can really know enough details about how their children emotionally and intellectually interpret their experiences.
 And thus no parent can help a child as much as they may want to.

-That's not all bad because never experiencing stress and learning to resolve it would leave any child completely incapable of developing the emotional resilience that is probably the single most important trait to learn for any child.
+That's not all bad because never experiencing stress and learning to resolve it would leave any child completely incapable of developing emotional resilience; And emotional resilience is probably the single most important trait to learn for any human.
 This is true whether you are brilliant or not, physically robust or not, socially adept or not.

 Know the truth about wisdoms.

-They can only deliver their value to you if:
+They can only deliver their value to you if ALL conditions below are met:

 Be your own best friend.